mafifafm/pxt-microbit/docs/courses/ucp-science/body-electrical.md

 ## Lesson concept

-### Use the micro:bit to measure impulses from the human body
+### Use the Ragga to measure impulses from the human body

-Watch this short video to see how to use a micro:bit to sense muscle movements in the body.
+Watch this short video to see how to use a Ragga to sense muscle movements in the body.

 https://youtu.be/vxlPQZIwYRc